ComradOrg/Comrad/README.md

 * Organizing
   * Host events and invite others (e.g. Facebook)
   * Host events like protests anonymously (new from Gyre)
+  * Anonymously pin on a map sites of danger, like police (e.g. Waze)

 * Messaging
   * Message securely with encrypted contents (e.g. Signal)